 Christodoulos decided to do a pilgrimage-ritual trip through historical places in the North Aegean sea, from Athens to Istanbul via Limnos island, also passing Marathon field, the temple above Chalcis where armies got together to attack Troy … then Limnos island, connected to Odyssey karma, where he betrayed his fellow men … and “it is time now to release this pain”.
 Rituals and conversations with Odyssey were Christodoulos’ occupation, while he was sailing on his own boat at the age of 83!
 BUT – newly born every day, with plenty of smiles, positive thoughts and joy for life, philosophy, cipora, vine, good food, poetry.
 The final destination was his home island, Ikaria.
 Three films about the trip were published along the way on the WGO page.

-Nazif Aksehiri and Ozan Yılmaz were among the people we approached in Istanbul, and their stories of how Istanbul and especially Bosporus is inspiring them are on the way.
+Nazif Aksehiri and Ozan Yılmaz were two more people we approached in Istanbul and there stories -of how Istanbul and especially Bosporus is inspiring them, are on the way.